Rev 11

 Remember that even though the initial startup of the services are returned immediately, it make take several minutes or even hours for the services to be ready.
 For more information visit GVM official docs.

-You can check the current status of each of the services by running the commands below.
+You can check the current status of each service by running the commands below.

 sudo systemctl status ospd-openvas.service